MSc in Guidance Counselling

 Please note that canvassing of any kind will disqualify an applicant.
 Furthermore, we do not discuss any aspect of an application with third parties.

 All correspondence regarding your application for this programme will be made through the email address provided with your online application.
 It is your responsibility to monitor your PAC account for a change in status.

 Those who are placed on waiting lists should be particularly mindful of this and all applicants who are offered a place on the programme should ensure they confirm acceptance by the due date otherwise the place will be offered to the next applicant on the waiting list.

-Interviews will take place in late May/early June 2017.
+Interviews will take place in late Mid-March 2018.
 Applicants for interview will be notified via PAC in advance.